Caro–Kann Defence

+White can combat the Caro–Kann in several different ways.
+The main line is 2.d4 d5, after which White has a choice between 3.Nc3, leading to the Classical Variation and others; 3.e5, the Advance Variation; 3.exd5, the Exchange Variation; and 3.Nd2, which has little independent significance from 3.Nc3.
+(Note: 2.d4 d5 3.Nc3 and 2.d4 d5 3.Nd2 usually transpose into the same position after 3...dxe4 4.Nxe4.)

-The Caro–Kann remains a popular opening in top level chess, being employed by among others Alireza Firouzja, Vladislav Artemiev and Ding Liren; it is the favorite opening of popular Chess YouTuber GothamChess.
+The Caro–Kann remains a popular opening in top-level chess, being employed by grandmasters (GMs) Alireza Firouzja, Vladislav Artemiev and Ding Liren, among others.

 History

 The opening is named after the English player Horatio Caro and the Austrian player Marcus Kann, both of whom analysed it in 1886.
 Kann scored an impressive 24-move victory with the Caro–Kann Defence against German-British chess champion Jacques Mieses at the 4th German Chess Congress in Hamburg in May 1885: